OpenNMS/TempNewMIBs/events/readme.md

-This folder is for event mibs
+This folder is for events